dreadwrr/pyqtalarm/README.md

 06/06/2026
 # Pyside alarm clock

 This was created in windows but should be cross-platform.
-Will post updates here if find anything and will also after testing on linux.
+Will post updates here if find anything and also after testing on linux.

 pyside6 alarm clock in 24 hour plus seconds and 12 hour with blink.